 - In order to send the stream RTMP we will need to use the Audio settings option to encode the OPUS audio to AAC.

-If you do not have the stream sync the start selected you will need to select the start button on the multi-rtmp section.
+If you do not have the stream sync to the start selected, you will need to select the start button on the multi-rtmp section.

-Open you restream.io dash board and you should now see you stream as active.
+Open your restream.io dash board and you should now see your stream as active.